doomvox/raku-study/notes/meeting_2022sep25.md

     5.  code is getting gradually less ugly, **but**.

-    6.  delaying real fixes, adding additional hacks to reduce the need
+    6.  delaying the real fixes, adding additional hacks to reduce the need

         1.  e.g. codes embedded in file names that get turned to punctuation later

+    7.

-    7.  central problem: I want to roll my own, but no good reason to release
+    8.  central problem: I want to roll my own, but no good reason to release

+        1.  a thought: keep re-writing this in different ways, use it as a demo/test case

-    8.  weird bitrot affecting jpeg orientations
+    9.  weird bitrot affecting jpeg orientations

-<a id="org2412f92"></a>
+<a id="orgfd4e5fb"></a>

 ## announcements

-<a id="org25bb3b9"></a>
+<a id="org856cdde"></a>

 ### October 9th: the next raku study group meeting

-<a id="org2c4bd8f"></a>
+<a id="org9043b27"></a>

 ### My Bali vacation pics, cleaned up still further: